qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   stronger result requires sampled online learning and two total trace slots.
 - Only after exact-state success will a pretrained recurrent situation model replace exact feature recording.
 Exploratory and locked confirmatory seeds remain separate.

+## 2026-08-31 — Checkpoint measurement contract implemented

+- Fixed development trials can now be evaluated during free-policy training without advancing the training random-number stream or changing the model's parameters or training mode.
+The final update is always evaluated even when it is not an exact multiple of the checkpoint interval.
+- A checkpoint row contains both its held-out results and the matching training row, plus epoch, update, total sequences processed, and measured evaluation runtime.
+  Optional weight files are referenced by paths in the JSON and remain ignored by Git.
+- Two requested independent reviews were launched but both agents lost their connections before returning findings.
+The same contract and code-quality checks were completed locally before the full test and lint gates.